intel/pepc/docs/pepc-cstates.rst

 -----------

 The deepest package C-state the platform is allowed to enter.
-MSR_PKG_CST_CONFIG_CONTROL (**0xE2**) register can be locked by the BIOS, in which case the package C-state limit can only be read, but cannot be modified.
+MSR_PKG_CST_CONFIG_CONTROL (**0xE2**) register can be locked, in which case the package C-state limit can only be read, but cannot be modified, please refer to property **pkg_cstate_limit_lock**.

 Source
 ------